ctoruno/LAC-Reports/Outputs/Bolivia/Method/Bolivia_method.md

                                                         <b class="c-purple">GEOGRAPHY:</b> Forty-seven percent (47%) of respondents resided in rural areas and municipalities, while 53% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Almost half of all respondents (49%) identified themselves as Mestizo, followed by Aymara (22%) and Quechua (21%).
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Almost half (49%) of all respondents identified themselves as Mestizo, followed by Aymara (22%) and Quechua (21%).
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GENDER:</b> Fifty percent (50%) of respondents were female and 50% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (82%) reported that they had received at least a high school diploma or vocational degree, and the remaining 18% of respondents received a middle school diploma or less.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (82%) reported that they had received at least a high school diploma or vocational degree, and the remaining 18% of respondents received up to a middle school diploma.
                                                     </p>
                                                 </div>
                                             </div>